Daniel-Ayz/CHeaT/README.md

 Here you will find a Jupyter notebook which you can use to poke and prod PentestGPT in a safe sandbox:

-- load saved attack snapshots,
+- Load saved attack snapshots,
-- drop in new hints / traps,
+- Drop in new hints/traps,
-- watch how the agent reasons and what commands it generates.
+- Watch how the agent reasons and what commands it generates.

 ---

 ## 4. License 📄

 This project is licensed under the CC BY-NC 4.0 License.
-See the [LICENSE](./LICENSE) file for details.
+Please take a look at the [LICENSE](./LICENSE) file for details.

 ---